A CRM system is central to your organisation’s operations. Or at least it should be...

-Organisations can sleepwalk into a state where their CRM system no longer matches their requirements and is proving more of a hindrance than a facilitator to your operations.
+Organisations can sleepwalk into a state where their CRM system no longer matches their requirements and is proving more of a hindrance than a facilitator to their operations.
 But how do you know?
-Here are signs it’s time to move to a better CRM system:
+Here are signs it’s time to change CRM system:

-It’s a Barrier To wider Business Systems Integration
+Your CRM System Is A Barrier To Wider Business Systems Integration

 A CRM system is often one of the first solutions that an organisation gets in place as it starts pushing for growth.
 But it’s not the only one.
 Organisations may go on to get marketing automation solutions, HR platforms, analytics solutions, field service automation tools and many more.

 If your CRM system can’t integrate with these wider business tools, your data will sit in a silo and potentially slow down operations.
 A better CRM system can help you work across all platforms, sharing data between them.

 If It Doesn’t Work The Way You Do, It’s Time To Change CRM System

 Matching the way you work comes in a variety of guises.
 To start with, most CRM systems come with a certain process for working but are often customisable to fit the way your work.
 If your solution isn’t that flexible, then it’s time to change CRM system.

 There are also more practical ways of assessing if your CRM is really working for you.
 Modern CRM solutions allow much greater flexibility of working.
 So if your sales team are having to return to the office to log information because they can’t access your CRM from their mobile phone (or more generally on the go), it’s time to think hard if it’s still the right system for you.

 By their nature, CRM systems are sophisticated applications.
 It’s therefore not uncommon to require some element of external support for your system.
 But if the required expertise is increasing in scarcity – and cost as a result – it could be a sign it’s time for a better, more commonly used CRM solution.